svlad-90/livelooping/md/input-controller/input-controller.md

 #### Custom FX unit

-The idea of the custom FX unit type is that user has a possibility to assign MIDI mapping to any of the parameters within the [list of the device's VST-s](#vst-parameters).
+The idea of the custom FX unit type is that the user has the possibility to assign MIDI mapping to any of the parameters within the [list of the device's VST-s](#vst-parameters).
 So table here would look like this:

 |Parameter id|Parameter name|
 |---|---|